SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ## Managing Actions

 A special editor is provided to manage the actions for a given Assistant.
 An action allows the LLM not only to react with a message to your request, but also to trigger some predefined functions.
-There are several builtin actions available for the different assistants, but you can also define your own ones.
+There are several predefined actions available for the different assistants, but you can also define your own ones.

 To open this editor, click on the small button with the "Pencil" icon on the right of the "Actions" drop down menu in the *Conversation* booster or by clicking on the "Actions..." button for a *Reasoning* booster.